SahilZ23/Business-Workflow-Management-App/README.md

-# CS361_Project
+# CS 995 Project

-The repository for our CompSci 361 group project.
+The repository for my CS 995 Capstone Project
-Made by Sahil, Karl, Madhuri, William